-Worse, there’s no precise blueprint that can guarantee anyone an easy pass.
+Worse, no precise blueprint can guarantee anyone an easy pass.

-However, by knowing the dos and don’ts of US visa interview, you’ll be one step ahead of everyone who’s clueless about what to expect.
+However, knowing the dos and don’ts of a US visa interview will make you one step ahead of everyone clueless about what to expect.
 This guide should get you started.

 Table of Contents